ythirion/language-ext-kata/README.md

 Slides to facilitate this kata are available [here](https://github.com/ythirion/language-ext-kata/blob/main/files/fp-made-easy-in-C%23.pdf)

 ## Solution
-* A branch `solutions available to compare with your own solution
+* A branch `solutions` is available to compare with your own solution
 * There is an Async solution branch available as well for Real Life Example handled in an async way
-	* A step by step guide for the Real Life Example is available in the `solution` branch as well
+* A step by step guide for the Real Life Example is available as well